In this article:

-Imagine you were applying for a mortgage that came with a $1,500 payment each month.
-Lenders would use your DTI to make sure that after making all your existing debt payments, you could sufficiently afford the new $1,500 payment with your current monthly income.
+Let's say you apply for a mortgage with a $1,500 monthly payment.
+In this case, lenders would use your DTI to make sure there's adequate cushion in your budget after debt payments to absorb the new $1,500 payment with your current monthly income.

 How Do I Calculate My Debt-to-Income Ratio?

 Your DTI is a simple calculation that compares your monthly debt obligations with your gross monthly income.
-To calculate your DTI, figure out how much you pay each month toward debt payments and divide that figure by your total gross monthly income.
+Calculating your DTI ratio can be done in three steps:

-Finally, divide your total monthly debt obligation ($2,000) by your gross monthly income ($5,000) and then multiply the resulting figure by 100 to convert it to a percentage.
-The final number you end up with is your DTI.
-In the example above, the DTI is 40%.
-In this situation, the DTI shows potential lenders that 40% of your gross monthly income is going toward debt payments each month, and 60% is left over for other monthly costs.
+In this situation, the DTI shows potential lenders that 40% of your gross monthly income goes toward debt payments each month, and 60% is left over for other expenses.

 Why Does My Debt-to-Income Ratio Matter?